Therapy categories

 How can Earth Medicine nourish you?

 Earth Medicine revolves around the central tenets that the Earth has unique healing abilities, and that having an effective connection to the land[1] is a vital part of wellbeing.
-It understands that as humans we co-exist with the Earth[2] and in order to facilitate the flow of nature, the Earth also needs to be respected and nourished.
+It is crucial that as humans we co-exist with the Earth and in order to facilitate the flow of nature, the Earth also needs to be respected and nourished.

 Earth medicine is a broad term that includes modalities concerning the interdependence of human wellness and the Earth.
 It honours the knowledge of traditional therapies[2] passed down through the generations, and incorporates the increasing body of scientific research that details the capacity of the Earth’s naturally-occurring minerals, electrical charges, water systems and sunlight to bring about healing.